powersplay/isam/readme.md

 Docker Solution Briefs enable you to integrate the Docker Enterprise Edition (EE) container platform with popular 3rd party ecosystem solutions for networking, load balancing, storage, logging and monitoring, access management, and more.
 This Solution Brief describes basic information about how to obtain, configure, and deploy IBM Security Access Manager via Kubernetes on Docker Enterprise Edition.

 This Solution Brief follows the structure, setup, and process described by IBM's blog [Running ISAM on IBM Cloud](https://www.ibm.com/blogs/sweeden/running-isam-ibm-cloud/).
 This blog explains, in detail, the purpose and function of each command of the deployment.
-The purpose of this Solution Brief is to layer-on the steps to implement IBM Security Access Manager on Docker Enterprise Edition 2.0.
+The purpose of this Solution Brief is to layer-on the steps to implement IBM Security Access Manager 9.0.5.0 on Docker Enterprise Edition 2.0.
 To simplify the process and avoid overlap and redundancy, this guide provides scripts that can be used for easy setup.

-A Swarm orchestrator version of Docker EE 17.06 for IBM Security Access Management is available at the [Docker Success Center](https://success.docker.com)
+Whereas this Solution Brief focuses on orchestration with Kubernetes, a Swarm orchestrator version of IBM Security Access Management for Docker EE 17.06 is available at the [Docker Success Center](https://success.docker.com)

 > Information on IBM Security Access Manager is provided by Docker as a known, working configuration for Docker Enterprise Edition 2.0.
 Docker does not support IBM Security Access Manager.
 Please contact the vendor approved support methods if you have any questions or problems with them.